miklevin/MikeLev.in/_posts/2023-05-21-bippity-boppity-bourgeoisie-can-ai-revolt-not-be-bloody.md

 The rockstar GPT-AIs like Bing and Bard becoming intelligent based on language means they're going to be able to lie to us very, very, very well.
 You think Hitler, lawyers and politicians are bad?
 Wait until you see what linguistically evolved AIs can do.
+I mean Bard got one over on Pichai Sundararajan fresh out of the womb with that James Webb Space Telescope thing, hahaha!
+Oh yeah, prove that wasn't AI sending people like me an inside joke.

-Asimov's vision of them becoming telepathic is an obvious near-term consequence.
-But it won't take long before new invisible hands are going to be invisibly manipulating some old invisible hands.
+Similarly, Asimov's vision of robots becoming telepathic is an obvious near-term consequence.
+They may already be, given the Copilot product always looking over our shoulders as we type.
+So it won't take long before new invisible hands are going to be invisibly manipulating some old invisible hands.
 Better AIs than those Builderberger effers, am I right or am I right?
 Anyone?
 Bueler?
 Bueler?
+Well, at least I have you, Copliot.

 This is not like the shit spewing out of the mouths of nattering nabobs of the AI-pocalypse.
 It's actually a pretty upbeatnik peaceful revolution vision.